Multilayer optical calculations: Thick ``incoherent'' films

 \subsection{Calculation method}

 We have a number of incoherent layers 0,1,...,$N-1$.
-Let $V_i$ be the forward propagation \emph{intensity} and $W_i$ be the backwards \emph{intensity} at the \emph{beginning} of the $i$th incoherent layer.
+Let $V_i$ be the forward propagation \emph{power} and $W_i$ be the backwards \emph{power} at the \emph{beginning} of the $i$th incoherent layer.
 (Capital letters to distinguish from $v,w$, the amplitudes in the coherent algorithm, see previous section.)
-Let $X_i$ and $Y_i$ be forward and backwards at the \emph{end} of the $i$th incoherent layer. ($X_i$ and $Y_i$ are not explicitly calculated in the tmm software.)
+Let $X_i$ and $Y_i$ be forward and backwards power at the \emph{end} of the $i$th incoherent layer. ($X_i$ and $Y_i$ are not explicitly calculated in the tmm software.)
 Let $T_{i,j}$ be transmissivity from the $i$th to $j$th incoherent layer (where $j=i\pm 1$, and $R_{i,j}$ the reflectivity.
 Then: